Prospective Students | New Student Orientation

 The Seminary uses two primary modes of contact to students -

-the eBoard and NEwSPOINT, a bi-weekly electronic newsletter sent to
+the intranet and NEwSPOINT, a bi-weekly electronic newsletter sent

-your student e-mail account.
-Additionally, you will typically find
+to your student e-mail account.
+Additionally, you will typically

-announcements, events, and jobs openings posted on the white
+find announcements, events, and jobs openings posted on the

-boards in classrooms 213 and 313.
-Information will also be placed
+white boards in classrooms 213 and 313.
+Information will also be

-in your student mail folder, located in the first floor filing
+placed in your student mail folder, located in the first floor

-cabinet (near the elevator).
+filing cabinet (near the elevator).
 Check your folder often!
-Student

-assignment binders are returned to the bookshelves next to the 1st
+Student assignment binders are returned to the bookshelves next to

 Where do I go to make copies?